panCtrlV/bigDataStat-book/appendix/virtualbox_networking.md

 #### 2.1.1.
 Configuring Port Forwarding with NAT

 As the virtual machine is connected to a private network internal to VirtualBox and invisible to the host, network services on the guest are not accessible to the host machine or to other computers on the same network.
-However, like a physical router, VirtualBox can make selected services available to the world outside the guest through port forwarding.
+However, like a physical router, VirtualBox can make selected services available to the world outside the guest through **port forwarding**.
 This means that VirtualBox listens to certain ports on the host and resends all packets which arrive there to the guest, on the same or a different port.

 ---